dapperfu/whitespace-stego/docs/README_CLI_TESTS.md

 4. **Document behavior**: Clear expectations for each implementation
 5. **Enable regression testing**: Catch breaking changes in implementations

-The focus is on **same-implementation roundtrips** rather than cross-implementation compatibility, as different implementations may use different encoding schemes while still being functionally correct.
+The focus is on **same-implementation roundtrips** and cross-implementation compatibility for Python, Rust, C, and Go.
+Minor differences in encoding constants may cause rare failures, but all implementations are designed to be functionally compatible.